Published January 3, 2013

 A shortage of psychologists in the countryside of Iceland means that more often than not, these Icelanders seek pharmaceutical solutions instead.

 Erla Björnsdóttir, a psychologist living in Reykjavík, is conducting research on sleep for her doctorate degree.
-She sees a troubling trend in the countryside, RÚV
+She sees a troubling trend in the countryside, RÚV reports.

 Erla points out that there is a shortage of psychologists in the countryside available.
 Those who have trouble sleeping who cannot get time with a therapist will often turn to sleep medication instead.

 She contends that the best solution to most sleeping problems is operant therapy rather than medication.
 The self-regulation also leads to more sick days, and increases the possibility of addiction to the medication.

 Erla would like to provide sleep therapy online; not solely for people living in the countryside, but for young people as well, who she believes might be more reluctant to visit a therapist than an adult.